First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Solution of the evolution equation for the conditional mean first-passage time

+The expression of $\vec{M}(x)$ therefore simplifies.
+In particular, the coefficient of $e^{\lambda_-(x-a)}$ is equal to zero.
+Calculating the remaining matrix products (using Eq. (\ref{algIdq}) yields

-There are therefore corrections to the affine form of the conditional mean first-passage time displayed in Eq. (\ref{MFPTOrdinary}), but these corrections vanish exponentially with the distance to $a$.
-The expression of some of the coefficient in terms of $\varphi$ are quite involved, but the coefficient of $(x-a)$ is $\varphi^{-1}$, for any value of the mean tumble time.\\
+where we have used the algebraic identities of Eq. (\ref{algIdq}) to evaluate $q^{(2)}(0,1,1)^T$.
+There are therefore corrections to the affine form of the conditional mean first-passage time displayed in Eq. (\ref{MFPTOrdinary}), but these corrections vanish exponentially with the distance to $a$, because the eigenvalue $\lambda_+$ is negative if the drift is negative.
+The expression of some of the coefficient in terms of $\varphi$ are quite involved, but the coefficient of $(x-a)$ is $-\mu^{-1}$, for any value of the mean tumble time.
+Indeed, thanks to the identity of Eq. (\ref{coeffxUniv}),

+From the definition of the vector $\vec{M}(x)$ (in Eqs (\ref{UTt},\ref{ODE},\ref{timesOfInterest}), and the fact that the particle exits the half-line almost surely in the presence of a negative drift (see Eq. \eqref{almostSurely}):